MainRo/deepspeech-server/README.rst

 **trie** is the trie file.

+**features** contains the features settings that have been used to train the model.
+This field can be set to null to keep the default settings.

 Section "server" contains configuration of the access part, with on subsection per protocol:

 http section configuration